-The settings in the Data Source section are identical to the corresponding settings in the Parameter Estimation study step.
-See Experimental Data under The Parameter Estimation Study.
+The settings in the Experimental Data section are identical to the corresponding settings in the Parameter Estimation study step, except the Data source setting does not have the Selected Least-Squares objectives or All Least-Squares objectives options.
+The rest of the settings are identical, see Experimental Data under The Parameter Estimation Study.

-COLUMN SETTINGS
+DATA COLUMN SETTINGS

-The settings in the Column Settings section are identical to the corresponding settings in the Parameter Estimation study step.
-See Column Settings under The Parameter Estimation Study.
+The settings in the Data Column Settings section are identical to the corresponding settings in the Parameter Estimation study step.
+See Data Column Settings under The Parameter Estimation Study.

-EXPERIMENTAL PARAMETERS
+EXPERIMENTAL CONDITIONS

-The settings in the Experimental Parameters section are identical to the corresponding settings in the Parameter Estimation study step.
-See Experimental Parameters under The Parameter Estimation Study.
+The settings in the Experimental Conditions section are identical to the corresponding settings in the Parameter Estimation study step.
+See Estimated Parameters under The Parameter Estimation Study.

-The Control Function can be used to set up controls that vary depending on time or a parameter.
+The Control Function can be used to set up controls that vary depending on time or another scalar variable, while the Control Variable Field is used to define control that vary in space.